Child Maintenance & Mediation

 Child Maintenance and How Mediation Can Help

 The process of separation and divorce can become quite stressful with heated moments at times, even more so if children are involved.
-This is were help from mediation can ease those stressful periods, especially when dealing with child maintenance.
+This is where we can help.
+Mediation can ease those stressful periods, especially when dealing with child maintenance.

 Going through this type of process means that calculations can be made exactly on what each individual is earning, without much room for challenges.